 New York State (NYS) Workers Compensation Lawsuits-Claim Guide by Injury Lawyer

 NYS State law requires employers to purchase insurance in order to provide workers’ compensation benefits to his/her employees.
 This insurance covers payments for medical care and to replace lost wages.
-It also provides facility regarding medical treatment.
+It also provides facilities regarding medical treatment.
 However, denials are common while filing an injury claim.
 Your case is handled by a third party insurer (excluding State), which would be reluctant to pay for your injury claim.

 Once your claim is denied/reduced or terminated, you are allowed to a hearing before a law judge.
-This is the most crucial aspect since other side will definitely hire a strong defense attorney to devoid you of your claim amount.
-If you get into a similar situation, you should immediately get in touch with your workers compensation lawyer who will represent your case and will help you receive justice and compensation.
+This is the most crucial aspect since another side will definitely hire a strong defense attorney to devoid you of your claim amount.
+If you get into a similar situation, you should immediately get in touch with your worker’s compensation lawyer who will represent your case and will help you receive justice and compensation.

-Workers injury compensation claim does not remain restricted to injury claims resulting from an accident.
-Worker compensation can be filed in carpal tunnel syndrome, back problems, stress-related problems, mental health issues, heart attacks, illnesses or strokes which could be related to inferior health and safety services at your workplace.
+Workers’ injury compensation claim does not remain restricted to injury claims resulting from an accident.
+Worker compensation can be filed in carpal tunnel syndrome, back problems, stress-related problems, mental health issues, heart attacks, illnesses, or strokes which could be related to inferior health and safety services at your workplace.
 It can also include post-traumatic stress disorders and several others.

 In case you feel that you have been a victim of personal injury due to negligence by your employer, then you must get in touch with us at 1-866-ATTY-LAW.
 We will help you receive justice and compensation for y our injuries.
-We will help you receive various benefits such as: Social Security Disability, Supplemental Short-Term Disability, Long-term Disability, New York State and New York City Retirement Disability, and other programs.
+We will help you receive various benefits such as Social Security Disability, Supplemental Short-Term Disability, Long-term Disability, New York State and New York City Retirement Disability, and other programs.